hbr0914/academicpages/_pages/about.md

 Awards
 ---
-38th CMO Cu, 20th CWMI Ag, 20th CSMO Grade 11th Ag (rank 89) (As you see, my abilities in mathematical Olympiads are not particularly outstanding)
+38th CMO Cu, 20th CWMI Ag, 20th CSMO Grade 11th Ag (rank 89) (As you can see, my abilities in mathematical Olympiads are not particularly outstanding, espeacially in China)

 USTC Freshman Scholarship